Best homeowners insurance in Ohio in 2021

 |Buckeye Insurance Group||$371||Not rated|

 Allstate offers one of the lowest average home insurance premiums in Ohio, as well as an above-industry-average J.D.
 Power rating, meaning that customers are generally satisfied with its service.
-Allstate offers numerous optional coverages that could help you tailor your policy to your needs, including electronic data recovery coverage, water backup coverage and sports equipment coverage.
+Allstate offers numerous coverage options that could help you tailor your policy to your needs, including electronic data recovery coverage, water backup coverage and sports equipment coverage.
 The company also offers several discounts, including an early signing discount, claim-free discount and new homebuyer discount.

 Learn more: Allstate Insurance review

 Auto-Owners is a regional carrier and is only available in 26 states, including Ohio.
-Policies are highly customizable, with optional coverages like guaranteed home replacement cost, equipment breakdown and identity theft coverage available.
+Policies are highly customizable, with options like guaranteed home replacement cost, equipment breakdown and identity theft coverage available.
 The company offers an array of discounts, including savings for paperless policies, mortgage-free customers and customers who have an automatic backup generator.